APrioriInvestments/typed_python/README.md

 but most functions are still missing, and many optimizations remain.
 Portions of the `object_database` api are likely to change substantially as we work through the best way to use it.

-## How do I run tests?

-Checkout the project and run `make install` from the root to install the necessary dependencies, then run `make test`.
-The first command will create a python virtualenv and install the necessary dependencies as well as compile the python extensions.
-You can filter tests with a regex using `pytest -k PAT`. from within the created virtualenv (`source .venv/bin/activate` to activate it).